StarpTech/k8s-gitops/README.md

 │   ├── .release                        (temporary snapshot of the release artifact) │   │   ├── umbrella-chart
 │   │   └── state.yaml
-│   ├── app-locks                       (image references to ensure reproducible builds)
+│   ├── app-locks                       (image locks to point to a specific version)
 │   │   └── demo-service.kbld.lock.yml
 │   ├── umbrella-chart                  (collection of helm charts which describe the infra) │   │   ├── charts